redis/redis/Redis on Windows.md

 Heap Sizing
 -----------

 Native heaps are prone to fragmentation.
 If we are not able to allocate more heap space due to fragmentation Redis will flag the problem and exit.
 Unlike the POSIX version of Redis, our heap size is constrained by both by disk space and by swap file space.
-It is important to consider the how much data you are expecting to put into Redis, and how much fragmentation you are likely to see in the Redis heap.
+It is important to consider how much data you are expecting to put into Redis, and how much fragmentation you are likely to see in the Redis heap.
 With very high levels of fragmentation the 50% overhead that –maxmemory imposes may not be enough to prevent running out of heap space.
 In this case, the use of –maxheap will supersede the –maxmemory default heap setting.

 Installation and Maintenance
 ----------------------------